- Do not use the tip-off service for emergencies.The police emergency number is 112.

 - You don't have to provide contact details, but the police would like to be able to get in touch with you.

-- If somebody's life or limb is at risk, the police may be able to identify the device from which a tip-off was sent.
+- If somebody's life is at risk, the police may be able to identify the device from which a tip-off was sent.

 - Deliberately misinforming the police is a criminal offence.